christopherkang/blog/_posts/2020-12-24-qsharp-advent-calendar.md

 The PE algorithm natively uses operations which will likely be common on quantum devices - namely, QPE and simple rotation/CNOT gates.

 **Ansatz Preparation**
-While not discussed, preparing $|\psi\rangle$ on a quantum computer is actually much more straightforward than on a classical computer.
+While not discussed, preparing $\vert \psi\rangle$ on a quantum computer is actually much more straightforward than on a classical computer.
 Parametrized methods like Unitary Coupled Cluster (UCC) can be [directly implemented on quantum comptuers](https://quantaggle.com/algorithms/ansatz/) with techniques similar to the ones used for simulation.

 ### Challenges
 **Circuit depth**